pscosta/go-strm/README.md

 ### API Benchmarking

 Performance-wise, single mapping and filtering ops perform very well.
 Chained operations like applying several mappings and filters over the strm, can be slower than just performing native for loops.
+The following benchmarks can be found at [strm_test.go](strm/strm_test.go).
 ```
 goos: darwin
 goarch: amd64